bahaidev/textbrowser/README.md

 1.  i18nize work values in URL.

-1. Fix "checkmark_locale_fields_only" and "Save settings as URL" so that both are locale-sensitive.
+1. Fix "checkmark_locale_fields_only" so that it is locale-sensitive.

 1. Allow (URL-and-preferences-alterable, developer-defaultable) preference to avoid localizing "query string" hash property names and values